dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 ### The `card_name` function

 Copy your `card_name` function from the Hi-Lo program.
+Change the function to **return** the name of the card instead of printing it.

 ### The `value` function